Mining-multiple-repos-data/Nutch-results/README.md

 *EBM-diff.pdf* - Execution behavior model, a graphical representation where dashed corresponds to deleted in v2, double encircled/bold corresponds to added in v2, and grey(light) corresponds to graph common in v1 and v2

-*EBM-diff-annotated.pdf* - Execution behavior model diff is analyzed to associate the differences to the potential bug
+*EBM-diff-annotated.pdf* - Execution behavior model differnce is annotated to highlight the potential bugs

+*ebmdiff.docx* - Execution behavior model differences are analyzed to detect the potential bugs